Grace, Julia, Mia, and Simon - 2023

 Inclement Weather Policy

 If JMU is closed or delayed, the University Writing Center is also closed or delayed.
-This guidance applies to most online sessions (e.g., if you are slated to be physically present in the UWC for your session, whether it is face-to-face or online).
+This guidance applies to both face-to-face and online sessions.*

 If JMU is not closed but bad weather is creating unsafe conditions for you to get to campus, use your best judgement.
-Try calling Rudy (540-568-2986) and the Learning Centers front desk (540-568-1759).and then email Rudy (barretrl@jmu.edu) as early as possible, and we can block out your hours.
+Try the Learning Centers front desk (540-568-1759) and then send an email to Rudy barretrl@jmu.edu) and Emily (bouzaea@jmu.edu) as early as possible.
+See the Emergencies section immediately above.

 Filing Off-Schedule Reports